-Aetna's Menaflex coverage policy under CPB 0786 Aetna system classifies the Menaflex device as experimental, investigational, or unproven for all indications, including medial meniscus repair and reinforcement.
-HCPCS code G0428 — the collagen meniscus implant procedure code — is explicitly not covered for any of the diagnoses listed in this bulletin.
-If your orthopedic or sports medicine practice is billing G0428 to Aetna, every one of those claims will deny.
+Aetna's Menaflex coverage policy under CPB 0786 classifies the Menaflex collagen meniscal implant as experimental, investigational, or unproven for all indications — including medial meniscus repair and reinforcement.
+The single HCPCS code tied to this device, G0428, is listed as not covered across the full range of relevant ICD-10 diagnosis codes.
+If your orthopedic or sports medicine practice bills Aetna for collagen meniscus implant procedures, this policy update is a direct claim denial risk you need to address before December 3, 2025.

 Quick-Reference Table